zhujinx/NB-IoT/control.md

 ## EPC Control

-The startup script on the `epc` boots up the hss, mme, and spgw services.
-After all three of these are started, it syncronises with the startup script on the `enb1`.
-To manually start any of these services, run one of these scripts on the `epc` node:
+To manually start any of the EPC services, run one of these scripts on the `epc` node:

     sudo /local/repository/bin/hss.start.sh
     sudo /local/repository/bin/mme.start.sh